 McWilliams addressed five topics that are key components of her supervisory approach:

 - Certainty: McWilliams communicated her belief that the FDIC should be clear in its rules and expectations.
 In her remarks, McWilliams addressed the September 2018 Interagency Statement Clarifying the Role of Supervisory Guidance (Interagency Statement).
-The Interagency Statement clarifies that supervisory guidance does not have the force and effect of law and that agencies do not issue enforcement actions and will not criticise a supervised financial institution based on supervisory guidance.
+The Interagency Statement clarifies that supervisory guidance does not have the force and effect of law and that agencies do not issue enforcement actions and will not criticize a supervised financial institution based on supervisory guidance.
 She also indicated that the FDIC has taken a number of steps, including developing training and written instructions, to ensure examiners understand the distinction.
 McWilliams also referenced the October 2018 launch of the FDIC’s “Trust through Transparency” initiative.
-The intent of the initiative is to make public previously unpublished FDIC information, such as how case managers and examiners implement the risk-focused supervision programme or what the turnaround times are for examinations.
+The intent of the initiative is to make public previously unpublished FDIC information, such as how case managers and examiners implement the risk-focused supervision program or what the turnaround times are for examinations.
 McWilliams advised institutions to pay close attention to the FDIC’s website, press releases, and financial institution letters for updates on this initiative.

 - Consistency: McWilliams addressed the importance of consistency in supervision among the regulatory agencies and highlighted the role of the Federal Financial Institutions Examination Council (FFIEC) in promoting such consistency.
 McWilliams indicated the FFIEC is currently exploring how to ensure different agencies and examiners are consistently and uniformly applying the “CAMELS” rating system, which is used to rate a bank’s overall safety and soundness.
 She also stated that the FDIC has partnered with the other FFIEC agencies to explore the further use of technology in the exam process.